blank-string/blankstring.com/README.md

 ## TODO

 * shows a loading spinner even though it has page contents, would be good to not add a spinner or have flashing...
-* show more I don't think does anything on mobile
-* the accept cookies does not clear